Moonlight Whispers

-Moonlight Whispers (月光の囁き, Gekko no Sasayaki) is a 1999 Japan film directed by Akihiko Shiota and based on the manga Gekko no sasayaki by Masahiko Kikuni.
+Moonlight Whispers (月光の囁き, Gekko no Sasayaki) is a 1999 Japanese film directed by Akihiko Shiota and based on the manga Gekko no sasayaki by Masahiko Kikuni.

 Plot

 A boy (Takuya) meets a girl (Satsuki), both 17 years of age, and they fall in love.
 When she discovers his fetishes, Satsuki brands Takuya hentai (pervert) and leaves him, only to be drawn back by the power his fetishes give her over him.

 She has him watch as she has sex with another man, then asks him to lick her body.